 After months of rigorous testing, the long-awaited iOS PIVX Mobile Wallet was submitted, but then rejected by Apple.
 We are working through their feedback, so that we can resubmit it ASAP.

 In the meantime, try the Coinomi Wallet for MAC which accepts PIVX.

 New QT Wallet Design

-The PIVX Qt wallet’s graphic user interface will be streamlined and give easy access to options such as zPIV auto-minting, automatic backup on external storage, and auto-split threshold for staking.
+The PIVX Qt wallet’s graphic user interface has been streamlined and gives easy access to options such as zPIV auto-minting, automatic backup on external storage, and auto-split threshold for staking.